philfung/add-to-homescreen/README.md

                                                             // Optional.
 Default: -1 (no limit).
 (Debugging: Use this.clearModalDisplayCount() to reset the count)
    });

-    ret = window.AddToHomeScreenInstance.show();             // show "add-to-homescreen" instructions to user, or do nothing if already added to homescreen
+    ret = window.AddToHomeScreenInstance.show('en');        // show "add-to-homescreen" instructions to user, or do nothing if already added to homescreen
+                                                            // The only argument is the language to show the messages in (currently only 'en' and 'pt' are available).
    });
    </script>
    </body>